Police Make Arrest In Glendale Home Invasion

 Redden is alleged to have committed the armed robbery in Glendale in the 700 block of Bismark Avenue at roughly 2 p.m. on Saturday, Nov.
 16. It was captured on a home security camera when he approached another house in the area about an hour earlier.
 In both incidents, he told homeowners he was looking for his lost dog, according to Glendale police.

-The burglary on Bismark began when Redden knocked on the residents’ front door, said his dog had gotten out and asked to use the phone, according to Capt.
+The burglary on Bismark began when the suspect, now identified as Redden, knocked on the residents’ front door, said his dog had gotten out and asked to use the phone, according to Capt.
 Bob Catlett, assistant chief of police for the Glendale Police Department.

 A man and woman were home at the time, and the couple’s 4-year-child was asleep in the car in the driveway.
 As the man who answered the door tried to hand him the phone, Redden showed a gun, forced his way into the home and demanded cash and jewelry, Catlett said.